sambow23/garrys-mod-rtx-remixed-perf/README.md

 ## Installation
 > [!WARNING]
-> It's recommended to use 32-bit version of Garry's Mod instead of 64-bit due to unfinished engine patches and various other bugs.
+> It's recommended to use the 32-bit version of Garry's Mod instead of 64-bit due to unfinished engine patches and various other bugs.
 > 64-bit should only be used for addons that only work there or to test new features from this repo.

 1. Subscribe to [NikNaks](https://steamcommunity.com/sharedfiles/filedetails/?id=2861839844) on the Steam Workshop.